beaverbuilder/documentation/beaver-builder/user-interface/top-bar.md

 Click the bell icon to open notifications from the Beaver Builder blog.

 :::info

-The Beaver Builder UI will not display this icon if you have the Ultimate or Agency license installed with white labeling enabled.
+If you have the Ultimate or Agency license installed with white labeling enabled, the icon will not be visible in the Beaver Builder UI.
+Alternatively, you can deactivate it by utilizing the [`fl_disable_notifications`](developer/tutorials-guides/common-beaver-builder-plugin-filter-examples.md#disable-notifications-from-beaver-builder-in-the-ui) filter.

 :::

 ## Saving Indicator